 For example, if your child’s difficulties are behavioral in nature and not neurobiological, then placing your child on medication may not work and may cause your child to become more agitated.
 When this occurs parents may conclude that they ‘tried medication and it did not work’ when in actuality, the medication was not the right treatment.
 They should have tried approaches that addressed the behavior since medication does not teach behavioral skills.

-As a parent of a child with ADHD and a practicing professional, he understands ADHD because he lives and works with it.
 He has authored three nationally available books on parenting boys and girls with ADHD.
 As an ADHD specialist, he can evaluate your child to help you determine if this is a behavioral or neuropsychological problem.
 This is a more in-depth approach to diagnosing ADHD than simply having a parent and teacher complete a checklist.
 We believe working with the child and doing tests of attention is a more thorough way to diagnose ADHD than a checklist diagnosis.
 While the DSM-5 (the manual with the ADHD criterion) does not require the child to complete any tests, it’s often reassuring to parents that the child has been checked out.
 In automobile terms, this type of testing is ‘checking under the hood’ before making any repairs.

 ADHD testing takes place in Jupiter, Florida.
 Dr. Forgan’s office is located just off of Interstate 95.
 ADHD testing can vary from two to four hours depending on your child’s unique needs.
 At minimum, the ADHD testing includes neurodevelopment tests of attention (such as shifting attention, divided attention, attentional capacity, sustained attention), tests of executive functioning, memory, processing, rating forms, and a measure of the child’s self-esteem or emotional status.
 All this information is summarized in a written report that includes specific recommendations.
 Each person is unique and the battery of tests used is a customized approach designed to answer your questions and give you insight about your child.